GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/inbound-saml-passport.md

 The Gluu Server can be configured to delegate user authentication to one or more external SAML IDPs using the Passport.js authentication middleware.
 Passport is an MIT licensed, Express-based web application which Gluu has modified to call oxTrust APIs for its non-static configuration.

 ### User Provisioning
-After authentication at an external IDP, if there is no existing user record in Gluu, both strategies mentioned above support just-in-time (JIT) user provisioning.
-Once personal data has been obtained and added to Gluu's local LDAP directory service, it can be used to offer SSO to any application leveraging Gluu for authentication.
+After authentication at an external IDP, if there is no existing user record in Gluu, one will be created dynamically.
+Once personal data has been obtained and added to Gluu's local LDAP directory service, it can be used to offer SSO to all applications leveraging Gluu for authentication.

 ## Prerequisites
 - Gluu Server CE 3.1.2 with Passport.js